quantified-uncertainty/squiggle/packages/website/docs/Internal/Invariants.md

 abstract: This document outlines some properties about algebraic combinations of distributions.
 It is meant to facilitate property tests for [Squiggle](https://squiggle-language.com/), an estimation language for forecasters.
 So far, we are focusing on the means, the standard deviation and the shape of the pdfs.
 ---

+_This document right now is normative and aspirational, not a description of the testing that's currently done_.

 The academic keyword to search for in relation to this document is "[algebra of random variables](https://wikiless.org/wiki/Algebra_of_random_variables?lang=en)".
 Squiggle doesn't yet support getting the standard deviation, denoted by $\sigma$, but such support could yet be added.

 ## Means and standard deviations